 - What is bounce rate?

-- Why this metric matters for a blog or a website?
+- Why does this metric matter for a blog or a website?

-- What all ways by which you can reduce the bounce rate?
+- What are all ways by which you can reduce the bounce rate?

 This is what you will learn in this guide about bounce rate.

-We keep talking about increasing traffic to our website, but two important factors which we often fail to consider are user engagement and user behaviour.
+We keep talking about increasing traffic to our website, but two important factors which we often fail to consider are user engagement and user behavior.

-Note: There are exception in cases, where users find the answer to a question on the page itself.
-For example: Meaning of words.
+Note: There are exceptions in cases, where users find the answer to a question on the page itself.
+For example, the meaning of words.